-Denitrification genes were present throughout the water column (Figure 4B) and were linked primarily to Gammaproteobacteria (Table 2, Figure S6).
-Low nitrate and nitrite in the deep zone (Figure 1B, Table 1) indicates that depletion by dissimilatory reduction has contributed to the establishment of N-limitation in the lake.
+Denitrification genes (norCB and nozB) and genes for nitrate assimilation (nasA) were present throughout the water column (Figure 4B) and were linked primarily to Gammaproteobacteria (Table 2).
+Low nitrate and nitrite in the deep zone (Figure 1B, Table 1) indicates oxidized N has been depleted by dissimilatory reduction or assimilation by heterotrophic Gammaproteobacteria.
 Denitrification genes are phylogenetically widespread and usually induced by low oxygen or oxidized N species (Kraft et al., 2011) and thus expected to be active in the deep zone or oxycline.
 However, denitrification may be inhibited even if conditions appear appropriate.
 For example, in Lake Bonney, Antarctica, denitrification occurs in the west lobe, but not in the east lobe of the lake despite the presence of anoxia, nitrate and denitrifying Marinobacter species (Ward & Priscu, 1997; Ward et al., 2005).
-Moreover, in the absence of nitrification, denitrification would be limited by the lack of potential to re-form oxidized N. The preponderance of assimilation/mineralization pathways geared towards reduced N appears to reflect a “short circuit” of the typical N cycle that would conserve N in a largely closed system.
+Moreover, in the absence of nitrification, denitrification and nitrate assimilation would be limited by the lack of potential to re-form oxidized N. The preponderance of assimilation/mineralization pathways geared towards reduced N appears to reflect a “short circuit” of the typical N cycle that would conserve N in a largely closed system.
 Hence, the predominant N source is regenerated fixed N. Similar findings were also made for Ace Lake, although in this system the presence of a dense layer of green sulfur bacteria with the potential to fix nitrogen augments the N cycle (Lauro et al., 2011).

 Molecular basis for unusual sulfur chemistry